 How does this impact Daintree’s strategy and funding?

-Daintree has partnered with innovators and legal experts in the DAF field to design an investment mechanism that follows applicable regulations while simultaneously enabling the flow of investment capital to for-profit companies run by under-represented founders.
-One of these partners, Inspire Capital, has established a DAF with the explicit mission of ensuring historically under-represented founders have equal access to investment capital.
-To achieve this goal, the Inspire Capital DAF has partnered with Daintree Capital to provide working capital loans to historically under-represented founders.
+Daintree has partnered with innovators and legal experts at the intersection of for-profit and nonprofit capital to design an investment mechanism that enables the flow of investment capital to for-profit companies run by under-represented founders.
+One of these partners, Inspire Access, is a 501c(3) founded with the exclusive purpose of ensuring historically under-represented founders have equal access to investment capital.
+Inspire Access has partnered with Daintree Capital to structure a 3-year Impact Note that allows investors to use philanthropic capital to provide loans to historically under-represented founders.

-Inspire Capital conducts due diligence on all fund recipients—including Daintree—to ensure they are appropriate vehicles for carrying out its charitable purpose, in addition to ensuring its activities are compliant with the rules governing it as a DAF platform.
+Inspire Access conducts due diligence on all their partners—including Daintree—to ensure they are appropriate vehicles for carrying out its charitable purpose.

 How can I help?